shift72/shift72-template/README.md

 Default image has some padding around the outside, but thats not required.

 - `local/site/static/favicon.ico`
+If the parent site of the VOD site has a favicon, you should copy that one.
-Use the logo as a base and either personal skill or an online generator to create this weird format.
+If not, use the logo as a base and either personal skill or an online generator to create a new one.

 ### kibble.json changes
 - Change the `name` property to match the name of the site.
 It should be less than 20 characters long, and does not need to contain the word "template"